theforeman/theforeman.org/plugins/foreman_discovery/nightly/index.md

 on Debian and Ubuntu systems.

-Restart of Foreman is needed when installing the package separately.
+Restart of Foreman is needed when not using the installer:

+    # systemctl restart httpd

 ## 2.2 Smart Proxy Discovery plugin (optional)